Zodiac1978/tl-normalizer/README.md

 ## Requirements

-Requires PHP 5.3+
-Be sure to have the PHP-Normalizer-extension (intl and icu) installed.
+For best results have PHP 5.3+ and the PHP-Normalizer-extension (intl and icu) installed.
 See: http://php.net/manual/en/normalizer.normalize.php

 ## Installation